Open-Network-Insight/spot-docker/README.md

 ## **Build**

-for an example build we will use the `spot-demo` and name it accordingly, al
+for an example build we will use the `spot-demo`

 1. download source code `git clone https://github.com/Open-Network-Insight/spot-docker`

 2. select project folder `cd spot-demo`

 3. build image `docker build -t spot-demo .`

     a. the `-t [value] names and optionally tags the build image`

     b. the `.` tells docker to look in the current folder for the `Dockerfile`

 4. run the image `docker run -it -p 8889:8889 spot-demo`

 ## **Needs**